Israel in the Eurovision Song Contest 1983: After Eurovision

 Ofra Haza went on to have a successful international career following her Eurovision participation.
 1984 saw the release of her album Yemenite Songs, a collection of Yemeni Jewish songs and poems recalling Haza's heritage.
 It included her version of Rabbi Shalom Shabazi's poem "Im Nin'alu", which was remixed by Izhar Ashdot in 1987 and became a major hit in Europe the year after.
 Her international debut album, Shaday (1988), wound up selling over a million copies worldwide.

 Her 1992 album Kirya became the first Israeli album to be nominated for a Grammy, and in 1994 she performed at the Nobel Peace Prize Concert, an achievement she shares with a handful of fellow Eurovision contestants, including Secret Garden, Jan Werner Danielsen, Alexander Rybak, Il Volo, and Wenche Myhre.
 She provided the voice of Yocheved in 1998's The Prince of Egypt for eighteen different international versions.
-She died in 2000 of AIDS-related complications, but remains an influential and highly popular figure in Israel to this day.
+She died February 23 in 2000 from AIDS-related complications, but remains an influential and highly popular figure in Israel to this day.

-As stated above, Israel withdrew from the 1984 contest due to it coinciding with Yom HaZikaron.
+As stated above, Israel did not participate in the 1984 contest due to a conflict with Yom HaZikaron.
 "Chai" was therefore succeeded as the Israeli entry by Izhar Cohen's "Olé, Olé" in 1985.